Tropical Storm Beta Makes Landfall, Brings Flooding to Texas

 Forecasters and officials reassured residents Beta was not expected to be another Hurricane Harvey or Tropical Storm Imelda.
 Harvey in 2017 dumped more than 50 inches (127 centimeters) of rain on Houston, causing $125 billion in damage in Texas.
 Imelda, which hit Southeast Texas last year, was one of the wettest cyclones on record.

-Storm surge up to 4 feet (1.2 meters) was forecast from Port Aransas to Sabine Pass in Texas.
+Storm surge up to 4 feet (1.2 meters) was possible in the Galveston and Beaumont areas through Wednesday morning, forecasters said.
 In Galveston, an island city southeast of Houston, there was already some street flooding Monday from rising tides and part of a popular fishing pier collapsed due to strong waves.

 Farther south on the Texas coast, Maria Serrano Culpepper along with her two daughters and dogs left their home in Magnolia Beach near Matagorda Bay on Sunday night.